A Kenyan Journey

 2022-07-28: As the election day approaches quickly, many actors in the Kenyan society raise their voices to call for safe and peaceful elections.

-Under the umbrella of the Mulika initiative, funded by USAID, the main religious groups in Kenya join forces to enforce this peace messages.
-At a conference in Ufungamano House, a venue of the NCCK, catholic and protestant leaders, along with Muslim and Hindhu representatives, discuss for two days issues of the election preparation and offer their help.
+Under the umbrella of the Mulika initiative, funded by USAID, the main religious groups in Kenya join forces to enforce these peace messages.
+At a conference in Ufungamano House, a venue of the NCCK in Nairobi, catholic and protestant leaders, along with Muslim and Hindhu representatives, discuss for two days issues of the election preparation and offer their help.

 In the focus of questions stands the IEBC, the Independent Electoral and Boundaries Commission as the main organizing body of the elections.
 After the problems in 2017, when the elections had to be repeated due to grave execution problems, the Kenyan public has a close look on this commission.
 Its communication has room for improvement, to say the least, and some of their recent actions are not building up trust in it.